jobisoft/TbSync/_locales/Readme.txt

 Want to add or fix a localization?

-To help translating this project, please visit to
+To help translating this project, please visit

 	https://crowdin.com/profile/jobisoft